Am I At Risk for Endometrial Cancer?

 Uterine cancer or colon cancer runs in my family

 If several of your family members have had uterine, endometrial, or colon cancer, you are at greater risk for getting endometrial cancer.
 You may have inherited a genetic problem called nonpolyposis colorectal cancer or Lynch syndrome.
 Endometrial carcinoma is the type of uterine cancer that is seen in Lynch syndrome.
 Other uterine cancers, such as sarcomas, are not related to Lynch syndrome.
-You may wish to talk with your doctor about having genetic counseling and testing.
+If you have a strong family history of these cancers, talk with your doctor about having genetic counseling and testing.
 This may help show you if you have a high risk for endometrial cancer.

 I have had breast or ovarian cancer